 Work with your cooperating teacher or school personnel to find a family to interview.
 Determine your school's policies with regard to obtaining permission and maintaining confidentiality of all data and members of the family interviewed.
 Change the name of the school and all family members' names to pseudonyms to protect their identity.
 If possible, conduct the interviews in the family's home.
-Try to include parents and/or guardians, other adults living in the home, and children.
+A parent/guardian or other adult living in the home with the focus student must be included in the interview